-High strength of materials is useful in many applications.
+The high strength of materials is useful in many applications.
 A primary application of strengthened materials is for construction.
-In order to have stronger buildings and bridges, one must have a strong frame that can support high tensile or compressive load and resist plastic deformation.
+To have stronger buildings and bridges, one must have a strong frame that can support the high tensile or compressive load and resist plastic deformation.
 Tools are also based on high-strength materials (e.g., tool steel or beryllium copper).

 High hardness of materials is required for other applications.
-A primary application of hardened materials is for machine cutting tools (drill bits, taps, lathe tools), which need be much harder than the material they are operating on in order to be effective.
+A primary application of hardened materials is for machine cutting tools (drill bits, taps, lathe tools), which need to be much harder than the material they are operating on to be effective.
 These cutting tools are usually made of high-speed steel.
-Knife blades also uses a high hardness steels to keep a sharp edge of blade.
+Knife blades also use high hardness steel to keep the blade’s sharp edge.
 Bearings must have a very hard surface that will withstand continued stresses.

 Hardening of Metals